 French honors tutorial students are not limited to a specific career track.
 The ability to think analytically, communicate clearly, and understand people from diverse cultural backgrounds has served our graduates well in a wide range of professions.
 Ohio University French honors tutorial majors discover that current job listings call for the types of abilities they have acquired through their tutorials, independent research and other specific courses: communication skills, analytical skills, interpersonal skills, a capacity for problem solving, and the ability to learn quickly.
 Many job listings include foreign language proficiency as a desirable or necessary tool.

 In consultation with the French director of studies and other French faculty members, and with the help of Ohio University Career Services, students approaching graduation can identify companies and organizations offering job opportunities that correspond to the student’s personal interests.
 When recent graduates employ their marketable skills in the pursuit of an individual passion, they greatly enhance their chances for success, satisfaction, and lifelong rewards.
-Some of our honors students combine an HTC major in French with a secondary discipline such as journalism, political science, education, sociology, or business, and then seek employment in print or broadcast media, government, teaching, social services, or industry.
+Some of our honors students combine an HTC major in Spanish with a secondary discipline such as journalism, political science, education, sociology, or business, and then seek employment in print or broadcast media, government, teaching, social services, or industry.
 These students possess career-specific skills in addition to specific French and Francophone content knowledge and language proficiency.

 Many HTC majors acquire additional academic training prior to seeking employment.
 Some pursue internships, either in the United States or abroad, in which they employ their foreign language skills in a professional capacity.
 With faculty guidance, our seniors have successfully competed for postgraduate awards such as Fulbright, Boren, and Truman Scholarships.
-Many graduates enter either M.A. or Ph.D. programs, in French or another discipline, and go on to academic positions at universities.
+Many graduates enter either M.A. or Ph.D. programs, either in French or another discipline, and go on to academic positions at universities.
 Others attend law school or medical school.
 Volunteer service abroad with organizations such as the Peace Corps provides training that can help a student identify a future career track.